GCNv2: Efficient Correspondence Prediction for Real-Time SLAM: Geometric Correspondence Network

 \subsection{Feature Extractor}

+\textbf{\jiexiong{Notation}} \jiexiong{We firstly introduce some important notation which will be used in the following subsections.
+We denote $\bm{f}$ as the dense feature map at the low resolution and $\bm{o}$ as the pixel shuffled keypoint probability map, i.e., at original resolution.
+When giving a location $\bm{x} = (u, v)$, 2D coordinates in image plane, as input to $\bm{f}(\cdot)$ and $\bm{o}(\cdot)$, corresponding feature descriptor and keypoints confidence are returned.
+Specifically, the descriptor is obtained using bilinear sampling.
+Superscript indicates the input frame, e.g., $\bm{f}^{cur}$ and $\bm{f}^{tar}$ represent feature map of current and target frames, respectively.
+Finally, $L_{feat}$ and $L_{det}$ are losses for training the descriptor and detector, respectively.}

 \textbf{Binarized Descriptor} We trained the features of GCNv2 to be binary for accelerating the matching procedure and to match those of ORB.
-To binarize the features, we add a binary activation layer on top the final output.
-It is essentially a hard sign function and is therefore not differentiable.
+To binarize the features, we add a binary activation layer on top of the final output.
+It is essentially a hard sign function non-linearity and is therefore not differentiable everywhere.
 The challenge is how to back-propagate the loss properly through this layer of the network.
 We used the method proposed in~\cite{Binarization}.
 The binary activation layer can be written as follows:

-where $\bm{x} = (u, v)$ is the 2D coordinates in the image and $\bm{f}(\cdot)$ is the feature vector at a given location. $L_{metric}$ is the loss for metric learning. $\bm{1}$ is the indicator function.
-We found that it is more efficient to train the network with the above method rather than forcing the network to directly predict a binary output by minimizing quantification loss as in \cite{Lin-DeepBit-CVPR16}.
-One possible reason is that forcing the value to be clustered around $ \{+1,-1\}$ conflicts with the metric learning that follows, which uses distance as margin making the training unstable.
+\jiexiong{where $\bm{b}$ is the binarized version of feature $\bm{f}$. $\bm{1}_{|\bm{f}| \le 1}$ cancels the gradients for individual feature responses of $\bm{f}$ with absolute values greater than $1$.
+It is a so-called \textit{straight-through estimator} of the hard sign function for backpropagating the gradients~\cite{Binarization}.
+This indicator function approximates binarization during backprogation and avoids over-penalization to feature responses already passed the decision boundary by $1$.} We found that it is more efficient to train the network with the above method rather than forcing the network to directly predict a binary output by minimizing quantification loss as in \cite{Lin-DeepBit-CVPR16}.
+One possible reason is that forcing the value to be clustered around $ \{+1,-1\}$ conflicts with the metric learning that follows.

-The number of feature maps $\bm{f}$ is set to $256$ to make the descriptor have the same bit width as ORB features so that the descriptor can be directly incorporated into existing ORB-based visual tracking systems.
+\jiexiong{The size of the binary feature vector $\bm{b}$ is set to $256$, the same as ORB, making it trivial to directly incorporate GCNv2 into existing ORB-based visual tracking systems such as ORB-SLAM2.
+As shown in \cref{fig:efficiency}, the matching speed with binarized features far outperforms that of SuperPoint for the same feature vector size and GCN with 64 in feature vector size.}

-\textbf{Nested Metric Learning} The pixel-wise metric learning is used for training the descriptor in a nearest-neighbour manner.
+\textbf{Nested Metric Learning} Pixel-wise metric learning is used to train the descriptor in a nearest-neighbour manner.
 The triplet loss for binarized features is as follows: